Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-01-manipulation-with-tuple-elements.md

 ---
-title: Manipulation with Tuple elements in TypeScript
+title: Manipulation with Tuple elements
 date: "2021-05-01"
 description: Given the tuple, implement Pop, Shift, Push and Unshift methods like Array.prototype has
 labels: